Recurrent non-Hodgkin lymphoma

 - Coughing, shortness of breath or chest pain

 Follow-up appointments with your oncologist are important in detecting cancer relapse early.
-Most recurrences of aggressive NHL occur within two years of treatment.
-Cancer recurrence rates for NHL vary widely, depending on the lymphoma type and stage, the patient’s age and other variables.
+Most recurrences of aggressive non-Hodgkin lymphoma occur within two years of treatment.
+Cancer recurrence rates for non-Hodgkin lymphoma vary widely, depending on the lymphoma type and stage, the patient’s age and other variables.